mxagar/linux_nvidia_egpu/README.md

 ### Step 3: Install and Configure NVIDIA and GPU Related Libraries

-If we follow the Ubuntu installation as specified, and our Laptop has already an integrated NVIDIA chip, we should have the NVIDIA drivers active already; we can check that in the `Software & Updates` app:
+If we follow the Ubuntu installation as specified and our Laptop has already an integrated NVIDIA chip, we should have the NVIDIA drivers active already; we can check that in the `Software & Updates` app:

 - Click on *Settings*
 - *Additional drivers*: check that a NVIDIA driver is selected; in my case, I have `nvidia-driver-580-open`.